ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

     can be mapped to a single entity in Vault that has 2 aliases, one of type GitHub and one of type LDAP.
 - Can place entities in different groups to manage policy assignments to entities
+- Internally maintains the clients who are recognized by Vault
+- Links identities to tokens
+- Mounted by default
+- Cannot be disabled, moved, or duplicated
+- Hold entities, aliases, and groups
+- Can associate Vault policies to entities or groups
+  - Typical token policies are assigned and evaluated at creation and renewal time **(static)**
+  - Identity policies are assigned to entity or group, evaluated at each request **(dynamic)**:
+- Three main components
+  1. **Entity**
+  - Represents a client (user, machine, etc)
+  - Linked to a token
+  - Example: Create an entity
+    - `vault write identity/entity name=my_entity`
+  2. **Alias**
+  - Represents a way of authentication method objects
+  - Linked to an entity (or group)
+  3. **Group**
+  - Internal groups
+    - Vault internally created group
+    - Can contain other groups and entities
+  - External groups
+    - Auth methods such as LDAP, Okta, or GitHub
+    - Use aliases for membership
+  - Can have entities or other groups as members
+  - Can create a hierarchy of groups, with policy inheritance

 ### Secret Engine: Database